spacebarchat/docs/docs/index.md

 ### Why backwards compatible to Discord?

--   Benefit from the large user base of discord -> more users, making the switch easier for new users & keeping workflows intact
+-   Benefit from the large user base of discord -> more users, making the switch easier for new users & keeping workflows intact and easily migrating existing discord bots
 -   No disadvantage for the users who use fosscord, so that they can still communicate with all their peers who use discord
 -   Discord has already built a great and stable protocol _(don't reinvent the